 - CLEAR PROTECTION – Provides a long-lasting, non-glossy invisible coat to masonry surfaces.
 Will never leave any residue or alter the color or appearance of your brick chimney, stone chimney, or other type of masonry chimney.
 Masonry waterproofer that will last for up to 5 years

-- WATER REPELLENT – Water-based, siloxane penetrating brick sealer that bonds with the minerals in masonry to provide with you long-lasting water protection.
+- WATER SEALANT – Water-based, siloxane penetrating brick sealer that bonds with the minerals in masonry to provide with you long-lasting water protection.
 The breathable sealer causes the water to bead instead of seeping into the brick pores, causing chimney leaks

 - POWERFUL CHIMNEY SEALER – Keep your chimney leak free and protect it or other masonry surfaces from spalling, flaking, or cracking.
 Best suited to protect against freeze thaw damage, and white efflorescence.